pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 The question is not *whether* organizations will operate across model tiers.
 The question is *how* — deliberately, with intelligent orchestration, or chaotically, with fragmented tooling and no coherent strategy.

 Today's multi-model deployments typically shuffle between frontier providers: GPT-4 for reasoning, Claude for writing, Gemini for multimodal.
-This is model arbitrage, not architectural transformation.
+This is switching between frontier options, not architectural transformation.
 Multi-model across *tiers* is fundamentally different.
 You're routing a 50ms classification to a 125M parameter edge model, a code completion to a 3B fine-tuned model, and only escalating to frontier when the task demands it.
-The cost differential can be 100x.
-The latency differential can be 10x.
+When frontier models command $2.50-15 per million tokens and specialized SLMs run at $0.15-0.70, the cost differential can reach 20-100x depending on model choice — and self-hosted deployments push that further.
+The latency differential can be substantial.
 The compliance differential can be binary.

 This heterogeneity demands orchestration intelligence: systematic rubrics for decomposition, compliance-gated routing, cross-boundary learning.